• Skip to main content

 Published: Aug 20, 2012 · Modified: Feb 1, 2023 by Samantha Ferraro · This post may contain affiliate links · 9 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe

-When you need to use up your zucchini harvest, these simply fried zucchini pancakes with herby oregano are fried to perfectly crisp and served with cool and creamy creme fraiche.
+When you need to use up your zucchini harvest, these simply fried zucchini pancakes with herby oregano are fried to perfectly crisp and served with cool and creamy Crème fraîche.

 Fried Zucchini Pancakes with Creme Fraiche and Oregano

-I have to be honest, I can not wait to get home and back into my kitchen.
-I know we all say that don’t we?
-I have a recipe that I’ve been waiting to blog and is perfect to use up those leftover summer zucchini (or squash).
 This is also pretty easy to whip up.
 Everything is common staples in a kitchen and the use of a cast iron creates the perfect crunch.

 Fried Zucchini Pancakes with Creme Fraiche and Oregano